tedneward/Research/content/reading/languages/language-implementation.md

 [learn-programming-languages](https://github.com/jeanqasaur/learn-programming-languages)
 	- Resources for the working programmer to learn more about the fundamentals and theory of programming languages.
 	- Jean Yang

+[Concatenative Thinking (wiki)](https://concatenative.org/wiki/view/Front%20Page): We are interested in both theoretical results and practical programming advice, especially as it pertains to any Concatenative language.
+We want to bring together disparate language communities and build a common knowledge repository that people can consult to learn more about this family of languages.

 Creating the Bolt Compiler (series):